meken/cloud-hackathons/hacks/genai-multimodal/README.md

 For our system we need some sample video files.
 Create a new bucket, and download/copy the sample videos to the newly created bucket.

+> **Note**
+> You can navigate to the uploaded files in Cloud Storage Bucket UI and preview their contents to understand what they contain.

 Once the data is in the bucket, create an _Object table_ in BigQuery on that data in a new BigQuery dataset.

 ### Success Criteria